-The Organ | Load favorite organ ... and Organ | Assign current organ as favorite menus duplicate the functionality via the menu.
+The Organ | Load favorite organ ... and Organ | Assign current organ as favorite menus duplicate the functionality via the menu, and all of the relevant functions may also be found on the Touch Menu.

 To assign a favorite organ via one of those four control panels: